Skip to content

 • Leading-zero values (product codes, postal codes) should stay as text — the connector will not convert them to numbers.

-• The file must be reachable without authentication, and served with Content-Type: application/json.
+• The file must be reachable without authentication.